-Few winemakers can currently speak, from experience, to best practices encompassing almost five decades in the industry - Brad Warner is one of them.
+Few winemakers can currently speak, from experience to best practices encompassing more than five decades in the industry - Brad Warner is one of them.
 He has been a fixture in the Napa Valley for more than 50 years and counting, inconspicuously advising colleagues on everything from wine quality to cellar sanitation.

-Brad began his career humbly in the cellar at Charles Krug Winery in 1967, and not long afterward, joined the then fairly new Robert Mondavi Winery, where he carved out a distinguished and respected run of almost 30 years at the height of California’s emergence onto the fine wine scene.
-He served as Mondavi's Vice President of Production, and then Director of Property & Facilities, overseeing the expansion of Mondavi's operations, including the layout and operation of both Woodbridge and Opus One wineries.
+Brad began his career humbly in the cellar at Charles Krug Winery in 1967.
+Not long afterward, he joined the then fairly new Robert Mondavi Winery, where he carved out a distinguished and respected run of almost 30 years at the height of California’s emergence onto the fine wine scene.
+He served as Mondavi's Vice President of Production and then Director of Property & Facilities, overseeing the expansion of Mondavi's operations, including the layout and operation of both Woodbridge and Opus One wineries.

-Over the course of 8 years, Brad also made several visits to Burgundy and Bordeaux, France to learn first-hand, traditional French methods of winemaking and cellar operations.
+Over the course of 8 years, Brad also made several visits to Burgundy and Bordeaux, France, to learn, first-hand, traditional French methods of winemaking and cellar operations.
 The lessons he learned there, along with his experience under Mondavi, gave him a solid foundation from which to craft wines and direct operations.
 They also molded his work ethic and advocacy for the industry.
-Hard work, best practices, quality, integrity and comaraderie are his hallmarks, all quickly apparent to anyone who deals with him.
+Hard work, best practices, quality, integrity, and camaraderie are his hallmarks, all quickly apparent to anyone who deals with him.

 After Brad's time at Mondavi, he became the Winemaker & Director of Operations at Sawyer Cellars, and then Winemaker & General Manager at Foley Johnson Winery.